Recently, we had a chat with Chelsea. She is an incredible woman who has lived in Australia, London, Spain, Mexico, and Central America.

 How much luggage do you travel with?

 My whole life fits into three suitcases.
-The last time I owned furniture was 4.5 years ago in Perth when I spent a lot of time and resources furnishing my home but the energy in the house felt “off” so I moved houses and decided from then on, I’d always rent furnished.
+The last time I owned furniture was 4.5 years ago in Perth when I spent a lot of time and resources furnishing my home.
+However, the energy in the house felt “off,” so I moved houses and decided from then on, I’d always rent furnished.

 Was it hard for you to secure your first housesitting gig?
 How many applications did you have to send before you got accepted for your first assignment?

-I think the first time I ever housesat was actually from word-of-mouth which is often how things are done in Australia anyway.
+The first time I ever housesat was actually through word-of-mouth, which is often how things are done in Australia anyway.

-The first gig I found online I believe wasn’t difficult because in Australia (at the time, I’m not sure about now) there was more supply than demand.
-When I moved to London I thought it would again be easy breezy but I’d look on Trusted Housesitters and on each gig saw a sentence underneath each headline showing how many applicants had already applied.
+The first gig I found online wasn’t difficult because in Australia (at the time, I’m not sure about now), there was more supply than demand.
+When I moved to London, I thought it would again be easy breezy, but I’d look on Trusted Housesitters and, on each gig, see a sentence underneath each headline showing how many applicants had already applied.

-It was always an upwards of 25 and sometimes even 50+.
-For this reason I think it’s best to go for housesits in places which aren’t typical tourist/in demand destinations.
+It was always upwards of 25 and sometimes even 50+.
+For this reason, I think it’s best to go for housesits in places that aren’t typical tourist/in-demand destinations.

 Did you ever have any unusual pets to take care of or responsibilities that were out of the norm?

-In Perth I housesat for a woman who owned an elderly blind beagle, a deaf cat, an Australian Gallah and hermit crabs.
-She asked me to leave the dog outside or else he would attack me, and when placing food out to just quickly fling the dog bowl outside before he came at me.
+In Perth, I housesat for a woman who owned an elderly blind beagle, a deaf cat, an Australian Gallah, and hermit crabs.
+She asked me to leave the dog outside or else he would attack me and to quickly fling the dog bowl outside when placing food out before he came at me.

-I felt bad because I tried to go outside when he was placid to spend time with him as his family was away for three weeks and he seemed okay at first, but five minutes later went nuts and I literally had to jump over the outdoor furniture and back into the house.
+I felt terrible because I tried to go outside when he was placid to spend time with him as his family was away for three weeks, and he seemed okay at first, but five minutes later went nuts, and I had to jump over the outdoor furniture and back into the house.

 The cat had to receive the medicine each day via a syringe put far back in his throat as it wouldn’t take it via its food.
 He was equally aggressive and would hiss and scratch as soon as he saw the plastic syringe so I had to wear gardening gloves and a thick coat while holding him to administer the medicine.